Media panic: Smartphones and social media

 Social media is the most recent technological shift in the way we consume media.
-And so, somewhat predictably, has been met with a surge of concern surrounding the impacts of usage on teenagers.
-The NYC Mayor Eric Adams classifying “unfettered access to and use of social media” as a public health crisis as well as accusing companies like TikTok of “monetising our children's privacy and jepradising their mental health” by including “addictive and dangerous features” in the design of their platform.
+This shift has been met with concern surrounding the impacts of social media usage on teenagers.
+The NYC Mayor Eric Adams once classified “unfettered access to and use of social media” as a public health crisis and accused companies like TikTok of “monetising our children's privacy and jepoardising their mental health” by including “addictive and dangerous features” in the design of their platform.

 Unlike other examples, social media has the capability to produce virtually unlimited supply of potential threats.
 Curtis Puryeara also explains how virality is a key factor in how users classify potential threats through the Social Amplification Model of Moral Panics on Social Media.
 We have evolved to detect threats, but we must then identify which warrant a response.
 We rarely consider them in isolation and often look to others for information.
 The combination of virality metrics (e.g. number of shares) and threatening content may act as a heuristic for users when trying to evaluate the perceived danger of a threat as it indicates that others consider the threat worth their attention.

 Criticisms and possible solutions

 Media outlets and social networking sites must be held accountable for the information they are publishing by regulatory bodies to ensure balanced and well-founded coverage.
 For example, through fact-checking, this is of particular importance on social media given the recent emergence of generative AI technology, to prevent the dissemination of dis- and misinformation.
-Sensationalism should be avoided to prevent an over-exaggerated sense of threat from forming.
+Sensationalism should be avoided to prevent an exaggerated sense of threat from forming.

 The provision of media literacy education in schools, the workplace, and society can help individuals to navigate modern media, giving them the tools and skills to scrutinise the legitimacy of sources and discern credible information from misinformation.